johncpa/9dotproblem/README.md

  * DATABASE_USER: The user for the database.
  * DATABASE_PASS: The password for the user.
  * DATABASE_DB: Which database to use within this user and host .
  * URL: The URL which the server is hosted on.
 Domain name or IP adress.
-E.g. "http://ninedotproblem.herokuapp.com"
+E.g. "https://ninedotproblem.herokuapp.com".
+   Note that you might need ":PORT" added to the end of the URL, where PORT is the port the server is listening on.

 ## Dependencies
 Requires: